timfpark/azure-batch-docker-container/README.md

 This project is an adaption of the Azure Batch sample to run a sample containerized workload with Azure Batch.
 It runs a specified docker container for each input file in InputFiles and handles pool creation and deletion around this.

-It requires as input the following environmental variables:
+It takes as input the following environmental variables:

 ```
 BATCH_ACCOUNT_NAME (name of your Azure batch account)